How To Taste Your Way Through The Real Little Italy, NYC

 Forget Little Italy in Manhattan, if you want to eat your way through the REAL Little Italy, then head to Arthur Avenue in the Bronx for a true Italian tasting.

-Did you know that there is a four-block radius located in the Belmont Section of the Bronx called the Real Little Italy?
+Did you know that there is a four-block radius located in the Belmont Section of the Bronx called the Real Little Italy NYC?

-This tiny slice of heaven was formed back in the late 1800’s after Italian Immigrants were tired of living in the poor slums of the Five Points in downtown Manhattan.
+This tiny slice of heaven was formed in the late 1800s after Italian Immigrants were tired of living in the poor slums of the Five Points in downtown Manhattan.

 They wanted to live in the country, similar to how they lived in Italy.
-They headed north to the Bronx and formed a neighborhood where people could speak Italian, practice their Catholic faith together, and come together as one big family.
+They headed north to the Bronx and formed a neighborhood where people could speak Italian, practice their Catholic faith, and come together as one big family.

-Fast forward to present day and this neighborhood has the most 3rd, 4th, and 5th generation owned businesses in all of Manhattan in one concentrated area.
+Fast forward to the present day and this neighborhood has the most 3rd, 4th, and 5th generation-owned businesses in all of Manhattan in one concentrated area.

 Lucky for us, they are open for business 6 days a week to enjoy the homemade taste of Italy.